kcook98765/plugin.video.librarygenie/DATABASE_SCHEMA.md

-# Movie List Manager Database Schema
+# LibraryGenie Database Schema

-This document describes the SQLite database schema used by Movie List Manager for storing lists, folders, and media references.
+This document describes the SQLite database schema used by LibraryGenie for storing lists, folders, and media references.

 ---